davmixcool/ethereum-wallet-api/README.md

 Ethapi offers one form of authentication which is an API Key.

-API Key: 2UDB3dHF79h96yVVHvY6c6d51SEU501XwBj

 ## API Documentation

-You can vist the API docs once the service has been started
+You can vist the API docs once the service has been started.
+Make sure you replace the port with yours.

 http://localhost:3000/docs